pepijn1/pepijn.xyz/index.md

 - The ultimate bottleneck for Europe's future is cultivating and attracting ultra-ambitious founders
 - Aesthetic minimalism has peaked — beauty and tradition in architecture and design of everyday objects will make a comeback

-## My modest expectations of the 2030s
+## MY MODEST EXPECTATIONS OF THE 2030s

 - Affordable space tourism.
 At least low earth orbit, but preferably the moon
 - Mass drivers on the moon